Allegro Bob Aldrich Offers Up Black-clad Pair Of South-of-the-border, Western SOBs, New On Blu-ray!

 DIRECTED BY ROBERT ALDRICH/1961

 “Look, Belle!
-It’s St. Elmo’s Fire…” Black-favoring outlaw gunman, now reluctant cowboy Brendan O’Malley (Kirk Douglas, with his sun-bleached hair and sun-reflective teeth providing a striking visual contrast by daylight to his darker sartorial choices, leads the recently widowed Mrs. Breckenridge (Dorothy Malone) — whom O’Malley had left sixteen years before as a mere slip of a girl named “Belle” — mid-film up a nighttime butte promontory overlooking the canyon below to view the blue-rippling atmospheric phenomenon glittering its “fallen stardust” on the glowing sea of night-grazing cattle stretching 1500 miles north to the now-darkened horizon of the Rio Grande and the U.S.-Mexican border.
+It’s St. Elmo’s Fire…” Black-favoring outlaw gunman, now reluctant cowboy, Brendan O’Malley (Kirk Douglas), with his sun-bleached hair and sun-reflective teeth providing a striking visual contrast by daylight to his darker sartorial choices, leads the recently widowed Mrs. Breckenridge (Dorothy Malone) — whom O’Malley had left sixteen years before as a mere slip of a girl named “Belle” — mid-film up a nighttime butte promontory overlooking the canyon below to view the blue-rippling atmospheric phenomenon glittering its “fallen stardust” on the glowing sea of night-grazing cattle stretching 1500 miles north to the now-darkened horizon of the Rio Grande and the U.S.-Mexican border.

 Somewhere nearby, perhaps, as Belle softly but defiantly rejects O’Malley for a St. Elmo’s-like “storm” raging within him, lawman Dana Stribling (Rock Hudson) — presently foreman of this cattle drive — calmly considers in the sustaining heat of the crackling campfire, with increasing nighttime reluctance against the flickering, reflective flame, how best to subdue, capture, or kill the dangerous but charming wanted man when they reach the United States.
 Also nearby, sleeping soundly in Mrs. Breckenridge’s hitched wagon, Missy Breckenridge (Carol Lynley), Belle’s 16-year-old daughter, reaches out with night-visions of her own to the handsome and humorous yet dark and mysterious stranger O’Malley, who has recently entered not only her life and waking thoughts, but also her dreams.

 Visually apparent throughout the opening credits sequence, with Ernest Gold’s rumbling score accompanying scenic views of the beautiful if inhospitable Mexican terrain, is the parallel pathways of two horsemen riding roughshod through the desert, over steep canyons, and into a piss-poor village.
 The darker horse-figure, awarded the first close-up, grins gleefully at some gruesome cockfighting carnage on the edge of the pueblo, while the greyer, more resolute rider follows doggedly behind in unmistakable pursuit.
-Before that inevitable confrontation takes place — a pair of pearl-handled pistols a-glinting in checked stalemate to a cunningly sash-concealed derringer — the first figure in town, whom we soon know as the one-and-only O’Malley (Douglas), makes the object of his destination clear as he approaches the nearby Breckenridge ranch; where the lady of the house, Belle (Malone), greets O’Malley’s long absence from her life warily, while Belle’s daughter Melissa (Lynley) greets his entrance to her life as quickly, warmly, and charmingly as O’Malley soon renames the open-hearted young lady “Missy”.
+Before that inevitable confrontation takes place — a pair of pearl-handled pistols a-glinting in checked stalemate to a cunningly sash-concealed derringer — the first figure in town, whom we soon know as the one-and-only O’Malley (Douglas), makes the object of his destination clear as he approaches the nearby Breckenridge ranch; where the lady of the house, Belle (Malone), acknowledges O’Malley’s long absence from her life warily, while Belle’s daughter Melissa (Lynley) greets the romantic figure’s entrance to her own life as quickly, warmly, and charmingly as O’Malley soon renames the open-hearted young lady “Missy”.

 Belle’s aging and alcoholic husband John Breckenridge (Joseph Cotten), a crippled Confederate veteran, initially absent on the ranch as he is also seemingly ineffectual in character, somehow recruits both O’Malley and his pursuer Dana Stribling (Hudson), equally smitten by Belle, to lead the Breckenridge herd 3,000 miles north to the Rio Grande and South Texas; Stribling, bound also by duty and revenge, reasons this as the best way to keep hold of the slippery and snake-like O’Malley.
 The possible harsh conditions of the approaching trail are nothing, however, to the passions and emotional entanglements that will assail each of these characters as they individually (and personally) pursue the(ir) North Star.